 We offer daily information sessions to answer general questions about St. Olaf.
 If you are a first-time visitor to campus, this is a great way to learn about what a St. Olaf education can do for you.

 We don’t require an interview as part of the application process, but putting a face and a personality to an application is helpful.
 If you’re a senior, we encourage you interview.
 These conversations help us get to know you — what you think about, what kind of person you are, what makes you curious.
 It’s a two-way street: we want you to ask questions, too.
 If you are not a senior, your interview may be with one of our admissions fellows — trained students who help us provide more one-on-one experiences for more visitors.

 We are a college.
 Students go to class.
 Faculty love to teach.
 The interaction among students and between students and faculty is something to see and experience.
 If you’d like to visit a class, please let us know in advance so that we can try to match your interests to the available classes.
 Our faculty are happy to have visitors in the classroom, but they like to have a heads-up about when to expect you.

 Follow your Interests: Faculty Appointments, Music Rehearsals, Coach Visits

 If your interests and talents are deep and specific to one or two areas, we’ll put you in touch with other students or faculty members in those areas.
 Are you a swimmer?
 Meet a coach poolside.
 A Trombonist?
+You can sit in on a large ensemble rehearsal.
 We’ll set you up with our music admissions coordinator or a member of the music faculty.
 Do you love wearing safety goggles and a white lab coat?
 We’ll send you to Regents Hall so you can see what a great science learning and teaching facility looks like (and yes — you’ll find plenty of faculty who are eager to talk with you and show you around).

 Go to Chapel